 Techniques and Tips to Paint Like a Pro

 Proper technique when painting on wood can produce a better finish.
 These techniques will also work for varnishing wood.
-Varnish, a clear protective coating either glossy or matte, can give the wood a colored protection and sometimes will even enhance the wood grain and patterns.
+Varnish, a clear protective coating that's either glossy or matte, can give the wood colored protection and sometimes will even enhance the wood grain and patterns.
 However, the finished look of the wood will always depend on the surface and type of wood being treated.

 How to Prepare an Unpainted Surface